blackmarkt/Udacity-ML/capstone_report_template.md

 The final processing step it is good practice to normalize all the numberic continuous features.
 This transformation process will level the playing field for the feature space in proper prepartion for the upcoming "Implementation" phase.

-Because our features only consisted of numeri continuous values there is no need for dummy variable conversions like "oe-hot encoding".
+Because our features only consisted of numeri continuous values there is no need for dummy variable conversions like "one-hot encoding" scheme.

 Further feature reduction  will be addressed later in the project.

 Now it is time to split the data into training and testing sets.
-There is a whole branch of study for time series analysis which this project does not explore but because the data is time series is not adviseable to randomly shuffle the data but rather maintain a sequential order of division.
+Because the data is time series is not adviseable to randomly shuffle the data but rather maintain a sequential order of division.
 Using the 80/20 split the dates for the training set are ```2013-01-01``` to ```2016-12-06``` and the testing set dates are ```2016-12-07``` through ```2017-12-01```.

 ### Implementation
 In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
 It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
 Questions to ask yourself when writing this section: